protolambda/forkdiff/README.md

         description: "New package that generates a message of the day (MOTD) to add to the greeting"
         globs:
           - "motd/*"
+# files can be ignored globally, these will be listed in a separate grayed-out section,
+# and do not count towards the total line count.
+ignore:
+  - "*.sum"
 ```

 ## License